Bareflank/hypervisor/bfunwind/README.md

 ## Limitations

 Currently the unwind library only has support for x86_64, and has only been tested on Intel (although it's unlikely changes are needed to support AMD64).
-The unwind library also does not have support for DWARF expressions.
-Currently expression support has not been needed, but if GCC generates code that does in fact use DWARF expressions, a thrown exception would fail in the unwinder with a call to abort if it's available.
-Like the rest of Bareflank, the unwinder assumes that if allocations fail, the system will be halted (i.e. there is no support for gracefully failing an out-of-memory error).

 ## Notes